-The Destination Address Type subfield indicates the type of the address included in the Destination Address subfield.
-The encoding of the Destination Address Type subfield is defined in Table 9-397e (Destination Address Type subfield encoding).
+The Negotiation Address Type subfield indicates the type of the address included in the Negotiation Address subfield.
+The encoding of the Negotiation Address Type subfield is defined in Table 9-397e (Negotiation Address Type subfield encoding).

-Table 9-397e—Destination Address Type subfield encoding
+Table 9-397e—Negotiation Address Type subfield encoding